gulmiD/gulmiD/README.md

 ### Current Side Quests

+- Building a business for the plot
-- Cooking up random web apps just for the plot
+- Cooking up random web apps for time pass
 - Leveling up my Cloud Architecture & System Design
 - Down to collab on impactful Open Source projects
 - Available for presales consulting & technical solutioning (depends on your vibe ykwim)